anuragbansal8/React-native-Picker-ActionSheet/README.md

 # React-native-Picker-ActionSheet
 A reusable component of a Picker inside ActionSheet for Ios

+This Project is made using create-react-native-app command.

+To Run this project, Clone the repository -> Go to the folder -> run npm install -> run Expo start/ npm start/ yarn start

 See example.js to check how to use.

 You need to pass an Array of objects as data to ActionSheet-Picker to display whatever data you like.